pnp/sp-dev-fx-webparts/CONTRIBUTING.md

 # Contribution Guidance

+> NOTE: This is a special version of the contribution guidance intended for Sharing is Caring attendees.

 If you'd like to contribute to this repository, please read the following guidelines.
 Contributors are more than welcome to share their learnings with others in this centralized location.

 ## Code of Conduct